Offshore drilling worker

 What it's like

-As a driller, you would supervise the drilling team and control the rate of drilling.
+As a driller, you'll supervise the drilling team and control the rate of drilling.
 It’s a highly skilled and responsible job.

-Operate and control the machinery that raises and lowers the drill
+operating and controlling the machinery that raises and lowers the drill

 As an assistant driller it would be your job to coordinate the activities on the drill floor.
 For example, you would pass on instructions and information from the driller to the rest of the drilling team.

-As a derrickman, you would work 20 to 25 metres above the rig floor on a platform attached to the derrick - the mast that supports the drilling equipment.
+Another specialised role is the derrickman.
+You'd work at a significant height of 20 to 25 metres above the rig floor on a platform attached to the derrick - the mast that supports the drilling equipment.

-Handle and stack sections of the drill pipe
+handling and stacking sections of the drill pipe

 Hours